-The reason is in its simplicity, and the fact that it is human eye as well as machine readable with low speed and low cost devices, as is often stated with a magnifying glass and a candle.
-At the other end of the spectrum are the high volume machine readable scanners from Wicks & Wilson, nextScan, Sunrise and Mekel which can cost up to AU$100,000.00 or more to carry out the scanning of all of the various microfilm formats of 16 and 35 mm roll film, microfiche, jackets and aperture cards at unbelievable stated throughput speeds of up to 4,000 images per hour.
-Microfilm processed to International Standards has the potential, and I restate, the potential for longevity be that 100, 200 or for what has been the lasted and greatest claim from people e.g. Kodak that it is human eye readable for 500 years.
-This potential for longevity of microfilm is no idle, groundless boast, but the end product of a tried and true set of processes and procedures learned over more than 100 years of experience.
+The reason is in its simplicity, and the fact that it is human eye as well as machine readable with low speed and low-cost devices, as is often stated with a magnifying glass and a candle.
+At the other end of the spectrum are the high-volume machine-readable scanners from Crowley – Wicks & Wilson, nextScan, Sunrise and Mekel which can cost up to AU$100,000.00 or more to carry out the scanning of all of the various microfilm formats of 16 and 35-mm roll film, microfiche, jackets, and aperture cards at unbelievable stated throughput speeds of up to 4,000 images per hour.
+Microfilm processed to International Standards has the potential, and I restate, the potential for longevity be that 100, 200 or for what has been the last and greatest claim from people e.g., Kodak that it is human eye readable for five hundred years.
+This potential for longevity of microfilm is not an idle, groundless boast, but the end product of a tried-and-true set of processes and procedures learned over more than one hundred years of experience.

 With new and sometimes onerous legislative requirements for both public and government organisations as a result of poor record keeping and the recent destruction of, or the lack of capture of electronic data in any manner, all sectors are now looking at how to protect themselves from a) poor publicity, b) embarrassment by being quoted as not complying or c) has legal action initiated due to a lack of the retention of information as required by legislation.

 What can these organisations do to protect their most important asset, and potentially their savior in being able to prove their case in a court of law if accused of not fulfilling their legislative or moral requirements?